nlplab/brat/README.md

     <Directory /home/*/public_html>
         AllowOverride Options Indexes
-        AddHandler cgi-script .cgi
         AddType application/xhtml+xml .xhtml
         AddType font/ttf .ttf
+        # For CGI support
+        AddHandler cgi-script .cgi
+        # Comment out the line above and uncomment the lines below for FastCGI
+        #<IfModule mod_fastcgi.c>
+        #    # Single user installations should be fine with anything over 8
+        #    FastCgiConfig -maxProcesses 16
+        #    AddHandler fastcgi-script fcgi
+        #</IfModule>
     </Directory>

 And make sure that you have the userdir module enabled.

     sudo a2enmod userdir

+For FastCGI you also want to install its module and then add it and the rewrite module that we use to redirect the CGI requests to FastCGI:

+    sudo apt-get install libapache2-mod-fastcgi
+    sudo a2enmod fastcgi
+    sudo a2enmod rewrite

+The final FastCGI step is detailed in `.htacces` in the brat installation directory, which involves uncommeting and configuring the rewrite module.

-Finally tell apache2 to load your new config.
+Finally tell Apache 2.x to load your new config.

     sudo /etc/init.d/apache2 reload